yshome-hb/WiringPi-HAI/documentation/english/functions.md

 ### wiringPiSPISetup / wiringPiSPISetupMode / wiringPiSPIxSetupMode

 Opens the specified SPI bus.
+The Raspberry Pi has 2 channels, 0 and 1.
+The speed parameter is an integer in the range of 500,000 through 32,000,000 and represents the SPI clock speed in Hz.

 ```C
 int wiringPiSPISetup (int channel, int speed);